 This will not only help prevent a breakdown but will also ensure that you’re getting the maximum number of items in there, without affecting cleaning performance.

-When your dishwasher finishes it’s cleaning cycle and you open it to find your plates are still dirty, we all know how annoying it can be and are quick to assume it must be a faulty heater or drying element.
+When your dishwasher finishes the cleaning cycle and you open it to find your plates are still dirty, it can be frustrating, and most are quick to assume that it must be a faulty heater or drying element.

-When you put items onto the trays ensure you lay them down at an angle.
-This is especially important with dishes that are curved such as bowls and cups, as it allows water and detergent to enter the cavity of the dishes.
+Doing this is especially important with dishes that are curved, such as bowls and cups, as it allows water and detergent to enter the cavity of the dishes.

 When loading your dishwasher plastic items, such as tupperware, should be placed on the top shelf.

-Dishwasher heating elements face towards the base of the unit, and therefore this is the hottest section of the appliance.
+Dishwasher heating elements typically face towards the base of the unit, and therefore this is the hottest section of the appliance.

-Don’t place items inside your dishwasher in any order.
-Place the larger items towards the back and outside of the holding compartments.
+Start by placing the larger items towards the back and outside of the holding compartments.